chunrapeepat/inscribed/README.md

 # inscribed.app

-A slide-based tool for sketching, visualizing, and animating ideas.
+A slide-based tool for fast sketching and animating ideas.

 ## Features